-Currently, a franchisor is required to provide a disclosure document to a prospective franchisee 14 days prior to the payment of any consideration or the signing of the franchise agreement or any other agreement relating to the franchise.
-This later requirement was considered broad enough to apply to confidentiality and non-disclosure agreements, thus denying franchisors the ability to protect sensitive information contained in their disclosure documents.
+franchisor is required Currently, to provide disclosure document to a prospective franchisee 14 days prior to the payment of any consideration or the signing of the franchise agreement or any other agreement relating to the franchise.
+This later requirement was considered broad enough to apply to confidentiality and nondisclosure agreements, thus denying franchisors the ability to protect sensitive information contained in their disclosure documents.
 As of September 1st, franchisors will be able to require a franchisee to enter into an agreement relating to the franchise, without providing a disclosure document, as long as the agreement contains only terms that: